 Researchers still do not fully understand what causes this form of arthritis.
 However, having a family history of PsA may increase a person’s risk of developing this condition.

-Gout is a type of arthritis that causes painful swelling, often in a single joint at a time.
+Gout is a type of arthritis that causes painful swelling,

 Symptoms of gout can flare up and go away quickly.
 They include: